axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/axon-ivy-express/index.rst

 .. important::

   The export file is a JSON file, it contains a version of express and express process data.
-Donâ€™t edit this file manually.
+Don't edit this file manually.
 ..